Morse Code Day!

 Here's what fascinates me most about Morse code: it adapts to almost any medium.

 During the Vietnam War, Navy pilot Jeremiah Denton was captured and forced to participate in a televised propaganda interview.
 While speaking to the camera, he blinked the word T-O-R-T-U-R-E in Morse code.
-His captors didn't notice.
-American intelligence did.
-(Note that blinking includes timing; it was not a tap code but actual Morse code.)

-The letter V in Morse code is di-di-di-dah.
-Short-short-short-long.
-It happens to match the opening of Beethoven's Fifth Symphony.
+In January 1941, Victor de Laveleye, a Belgian broadcaster working for the BBC, had an idea.
+In both writing (think chalk on a wall) and music we find the letter V, which in Morse code is di-di-di-dah.
+It matches the opening of Beethoven's Fifth Symphony.
 The BBC began using those four notes as an interval signal before broadcasts to occupied territories.
-German music, reclaimed as a symbol of resistance against Nazi Germany.

 What Does This Have to Do with Fruitful Dialogue?

 When dialogue breaks down, it's often not because people disagree about the content.
 It's because the signal itself got garbled somewhere.
-The tone was wrong.
-The timing was off.
-The channel was noisy.
-One person was transmitting on one frequency, and the other was listening on another.

 Your Turn